modprods/grapho-server/README.md

 ```

 Open a Terminal (the Exec fab in Docker Desktop)
-Install your preferred text editor (or use vi)
+Install your preferred text editor (or use vghhh

 ```
 vi .env